Mark A. Nook - President, UNI

 He graduated from Southwest Minnesota State University in 1980 with a bachelor's degree in physics and mathematics, a master's degree in astrophysics from Iowa State University in 1983 and a Ph.D. in astronomy from the University of Wisconsin-Madison in 1990.

 President Nook and his wife, Cheryl, reside in the UNI President's House.
 They have three adult children, two granddaughters and two grandsons.
-The Conference on African American Children and Families appreciates President Nook with much gratitude!
+The African American Children and Families Conference appreciates President Nook with much gratitude.

 Gwenne Berry - UNI's Chief Diversity Officer

 Gwenne Berry received the torch as the first University of Northern Iowa Chief Diversity Officer.
 She comes to this position from the Office of Compliance and Equity Management, UNI.
 She also serves as Assistant to the President.
 Ms. Berry continues to bring innovative ideas to help with the promotion of diversity on campus and in the community.
-This year she is the initiator of the Healing Circle and the African American Affinity Group and the Economic Inclusion Conference, among some of her duties!
+This year she is the initiator of the Healing Circle and the African American Affinity Group and the Economic Inclusion Conference, among some of her duties.

 Dr. Colleen S. Mulholland - Dean, Associate Professor, College of Education